 Costs were also cut on the body of the 21 relative to the 51.
 The 51’s barrel and grip section are made of a high-end plastic material known as lucite.
 The 21 uses a cheaper plastic (polystyrene) that hasn’t aged as well as the 51’s and is more prone to cracking.

 Like the other features of the two pens, the caps are quite similar.
 Both use slip-on caps that have no screwing or snap actions.
 But there are notable differences as well.

-The Parker 51 cap often (but not always) has a plastic “jewel” piece at the end.
+The Parker 51 cap sometimes has a plastic “jewel” piece at the end.
+This was only found on the vacumatic models.
 The 21 simple ends in a conical piece of metal.

 The Parker 51’s cap has a nicer fit to the body thanks to the internal “clutch” system.
 (US Patent US2278907A).
 The was designed to give the cap a better fit to the pen body and make taking it on and putting it back easier.
 The Parker 21 lacks this feature and simply has a friction bit.